 On the iPhone you need to delete the app and re-install it to get that space back.
 If you are using a 16GB iPhone, you may do this once every month or two.

 On Android the app often includes an option to clear the cache, even if the iPhone version doesn’t.
 If that doesn’t work you can also clear the cache of an app in the Android software.

 On Android users can choose widgets to show on the lock screen and on their home screen.
 This puts weather information, a live calendar and other information that each user finds important with a glance at the screen.

-On the iPhone users can add some widgets with iOS 8 and that are still in iOS 10, but they are only in the Notification Center and Apple is notoriously picky about what the widgets can do and what they cannot do.
+On the iPhone users can add some widgets, but they are only in the Notification Center and Apple is notoriously picky about what the widgets can do and what they cannot do.

 It’s easier to tap a widget on the home screen than it is to open the Notification Center, count to three for all the widgets to load and change the location of the one you want to tap, and then tap it.